The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite Lanczos method in infinite dimensional settings

 \subsection{An infinite dimensional symmetric linearization}

 The NEP \eqref{eq:nep} is equivalent to a linear and infinite dimensional eigenvalue problem, see \cite[Section 5.1]{Jarlebring_INFARN_2012}.
-More precisely, if $(\lambda,x)$ is an eigenpair of \eqref{eq:nep}, the following relation between vectors and matrices of infinite length is fulfilled
+More precisely, if $(\lambda,x)$ is an eigenpair of \eqref{eq:nep}, the following relation between vectors and matrices of infinite size is fulfilled The equation~\eqref{eq:linNEP} defines a linear and infinite dimensional eigenvalue problem